Part III: Affect Signatures

 The Governance Problem: Thought as Discretization

-There is a structural problem underlying all the cultural responses catalogued above, and we have not yet named it.
-It is the problem of governance: how does a finite-bandwidth locus of conscious processing steer a system with effectively infinite degrees of freedom?
+A structural problem underlies all the cultural responses above, and it has not yet been named: governance.
+How does a finite-bandwidth locus of conscious processing steer a system with effectively infinite degrees of freedom?

-Your brain has roughly eighty-six billion neurons with a hundred trillion synaptic connections.
-Your conscious awareness—the integrated cause-effect structure that constitutes your experience at any moment—processes a tiny fraction of this activity.
+Your brain has roughly eighty-six billion neurons, a hundred trillion synaptic connections.
+Conscious awareness—the integrated cause-effect structure that constitutes your experience at any moment—processes a tiny fraction.
 The rest runs without you.
-Motor programs execute, immune responses coordinate, memories consolidate, hormonal cascades unfold, all beneath the threshold of the self-model's attention.
+Motor programs execute, immune responses coordinate, memories consolidate, hormonal cascades unfold, all beneath the self-model's attention.
 Consciousness is not the whole of cognition.
 It is the bottleneck through which a high-dimensional system is steered by a low-dimensional controller.

 This is the information bottleneck problem.
 Let zRd\mathbf{z} \in \R^d be the full state of the system (brain, body, environment) and let cRk\mathbf{c} \in \R^k be the conscious representation, with kdk \ll d.
 The bottleneck compresses the full state into a representation that retains maximal relevance to action: